-- The award of the certificate for the Master's examination of the degree programme is 1. conditional on the completion of at least half of the course units of the degree programme was followed at the Faculty during the student's period of registration as a Master's student at the University of Groningen. - a.
-In the case of a Double Degree Master's degree programme with a foreign 2. educational institution, at least a quarter (or a deviation upwards) of the programme must have actually been taken at the faculty during the period of registration as a Master's student at the University of Groningen. - b.
+- As a condition for obtaining the Master's degree certificate, at least half of the degree programme must have been achieved through components provided by the Faculty, during registration as a Master's student for that degree programme at the University of Groningen.. - a.
+In the case of a Double Degree Master's degree programme with a foreign educational institution, at least a quarter of the degree programme must have actually been taken at the Faculty during the period of registration as a Master's student at the University of Groningen for that degree programme at the University of Groningen. - b.
 The provisions of article 4.6.1 with regard to the thesis must also be taken into account.